-Since early 2008, 464,000 IDPs and refugees have returned to Iraq.
-IDPs comprise the vast majority of these returns.
-Over 85 percent of all returns have been to Baghdad and Diyala.
+Since 2008, nearly 580,000 IDPs and refugees have returned to their homes in Iraq with IDPs comprising the vast majority of these returns.
+Over 85 percent of all returns have been to Baghdad and Diyala, a province northeast of Baghdad.
 This trend generally matches displacement patterns as over 80 percent of all IDPs and 70 percent of all refugees were displaced from those locations.
 UNHCR assesses that the conditions for promoting large-scale return of refugees to Iraq in conditions of safety and dignity are not yet in place.
-Therefore, UNHCR is working with Iraqis in neighboring countries on an individual basis to facilitate voluntary returns to Iraq.
-In 2009, some 29,000 Iraqi refugees returned to Iraq and registered for assistance through the Iraqi government or UNHCR.
+UNHCR is working, however, with some Iraqis in neighboring countries on an individual basis to facilitate voluntary returns to Iraq.
+In 2010, some 26,400 Iraqi refugees returned to Iraq and registered for assistance through the Iraqi Government or UNHCR.

 The United States continues to work with other interested governments in urging the Government of Bhutan to allow for the voluntary repatriation of Bhutanese refugees to Bhutan under acceptable terms and conditions.
-With the end of the conflict in Sri Lanka, UNHCR anticipates that there may be some growth in demand for repatriation by Tamils currently residing in India.
-Although formal returns are not expected to reach significant levels in 2010, we may see an increase in 2011.
-Confirmation of citizenship is one of the key conditions for the voluntary return of both Bhutanese refugees and some Tamils in India, and UNHCR is working toward this end in both cases.
+With the end of the conflict in Sri Lanka, the number of Tamils seeking to return has grown.
+Over 2,000 Tamils returned to Sri Lanka in 2010 and UNHCR is planning for higher numbers in 2011.
+Confirmation of citizenship is one of the key conditions for the voluntary return of both Bhutanese refugees in Nepal and some Tamils in India, and UNHCR is working toward this end in both cases.